 Melinda graduated from Stanford University with a degree in urban studies focusing on urban education, and a minor in African and African-American Studies.
 While at Stanford, she was involved in a variety of organizations, including the Stanford Gospel Choir, Catch a Fyah, the Caribbean Students Association and Sigma Theta Psi Multicultural Sorority, Incorporated.
-Before graduating, Melinda secured an internship with Department of Education in Washington, DC.
-Melinda returned to school to get her master's degree in urban education with UCLA's Teacher Education Program in 2013.
-In addition to teaching Algebra 1 at her alma mater, Lawndale High School, she is pursuing her doctoral degree in education at Loyola Marymount University as part of its Educational Leadership program.
+Before graduating in 2011, Melinda secured an internship with the Department of Education in Washington, DC.
+Melinda returned to school to get her master's degree in urban education and her Math credential with UCLA's Teacher Education Program in 2013.
+In 2019, Melinda completed her doctoral degree in Education Leadership for Social Justice at Loyola Marymount University.
+Her dissertation is entitled, Creating Scholar Athletes: Investigating the Academic Support provided to High School Student Athletes in Southern California High Schools.

 High school: Lawndale High School